Coleman is one of the most iconic brands in the cooler industry, having churned out premium product after premium product for several decades.

 That said, we’re willing to cut Coleman some slack, considering they’re trying to revive an old design that appeals to a particular segment of the market.
 That means the target market for this cooler is already set, which means trying to attract other groups isn’t going to be much help.

 As for the available colors, Coleman redeems itself by offering quite a bit of variety.
 With this cooler, you get 7 options: Turquoise, Stainless Steel, Silver, Rose Pink, Black, Green, and Red/Black.
-You can see them all here on Amazon.
+You can see them all here at Amazon.

 The stainless steel is the most expensive option since the steel is exposed and it has the most ‘classic’ look among them.
 The rest, however, come at a lower price point.